 Timing is Everything

 Scheduling your daily dog walk is an effective way to lessen heat and discomfort for your dogs.
 It is advisable to walk your dogs early in the morning or late in the afternoon.
 Avoid walking your dogs from 10 AM to 5 PM, as that time of the day will be the hottest.

 Aside from avoiding the hot temperature for you and your dog, it’s also a great time to view scenic sunrise or sunset.

 Shorter Fur, Cooler Temperature

-Having thick fur, it is often a dog’s problem to feel hotter temperature than humans.
+Having thick fur, it is often a dog’s problem to feel hotter temperatures than humans.
 It is essential to keep our dogs groomed to protect them from heatstroke and dehydration.